 - The selection of images via Google.
-Once you are in the “images” category, go to “tools” and select “labeled for reuse with modification";
+Once you are in the “images” category, go to “tools” and select “labelled for reuse with modification";

 - The selection of your images from a royalty-free image bank such as Pexels, Pixabay, Wikimedia Commons or Flickr;

-- The production of a photon your own initiative;
+- The production of a photo of your own initiative;

 - The use of a professional photographer for the production of your images;